ignasrum/zeno/doc/HOOKS.md

 {"type": "network", "status": "up"}
 ```

-When a directory is deselected, *Plato* will send the `SIGTERM` signal to all
+When a directory is deselected, *Zeno* will send the `SIGTERM` signal to all
 the matching fetchers.